exonum/exonum-doc/src/advanced/consensus/requests.md

 - Request the next block from the node (if one exists) that sent any message from the height higher than current height + 1
-- Update local height after committing the block locally
+- Update current height after committing the block locally
-- Cancel `RequestBlock` for the current height
+- Cancel `RequestBlock` for the height at which the block was just committed

 ### Peers Timeout

-Send a `RequestPeers` request to a random peer (auditor or validator) from `peers` (list of known peers specified in [local configuration](../../architecture/configuration.md#local-parameters)).
+Send a `RequestPeers` request to a random peer (auditor or validator) from a list of known peers specified in [local configuration](../../architecture/configuration.md#local-parameters).

 ### Move to New Height